 • Once the cabinets are correctly positioned, open the cabinet doors and mark the locations where you will drill several holes on the inner rear side of the cabinet.

-• Drill a tiny and shallow hole first to observe if you reach any studs.
+•Drill a tiny and shallow hole first to observe if you reach any studs.
 If you are fortunate enough to be aligned with wall studs, screw straightly through the cabinet to that stud.

-The screw that hooks into the toggle bolt is actually a toggle actuator that extends when pressed behind the wall and digs into the underside of the drywall, securing in position when the bolt is compressed.
+The screw that hooks into the toggle bolt is a toggle actuator that extends when pressed behind the wall and digs into the underside of the drywall, securing in position when the bolt is compressed.

 • After folding and inserting the toggles into the drywall, try to pop them.
 It is easier to tighten a toggle bolt by pulling outwardly on the head of the bolt as you twist.
 The rotating bolt will lock against the toggle within the wall.

-• Tighten every bolt and double-check that your cabinet is still level against the wall.
+• Tighten every bolt and double-check your cabinet is level against the wall.
 Since the loosened bolts will still retain a bit of wiggle when you have to lift one side of the cabinet to level it, this would be a great opportunity to make modifications.

 • Remember to tighten them firmly one at a time until the 4 bolts secure the kitchen cabinet at the rear.
-Do not overtighten, otherwise, you might bust the entire toggle out from the drywall.
+Do not over tighten.
+Otherwise, you might bust the entire toggle out from the drywall.

 Think about putting washers between the bolt’s head and the cabinet’s inner backside.
-Do this process to each floating cabinet you are installing, keeping in mind the organization and functionality of the kitchen area.
+Do this process to each suspended cabinet you are installing, keeping in mind the organization and functionality of the kitchen area.

 • Install door handles to complete the task.
 You can also slowly remove the wooden frame support.